Nomade040/length-disassembler/README.md

 A length disassembler for x86-32 and x86-64.

 Possible problems
- - Some invalid opcodes may not get parsed correctly(Untested).
+ - Some invalid opcodes may not get parsed correctly.
  - No support for AVX instructions is present.

 Example